puneetha08nr/TrainChallenge/README.md

  *Maven used as build system.*

- To run the code followed the same instructions mentioned in the problem.
+ To run the code follow the below instructions.

  * To build the code - `mvn clean install`
  * To run tests - `mvn test`